AY2425S2-CS2113-T12-4/tp/docs/team/juneja999.md

 structure and extensibility of command implementations across the app.
 - Added a sequence diagram for the `list` command in the Implementation section to illustrate time-based filtering logic and flow.
-- Added a sequence diagram for the `add-recurring` command in the Implementation section to show how recurring expenses are parsed, validated, and recorded.
 - Expanded the value proposition in the Product Scope section to better reflect the system’s practical benefits to users.